This post contains affiliate links for your convenience. View our full disclosure policy here.

 Who says physics is for “older kids?”
 No way!
 Young kids will be delighted to learn about physics on the most basic level.
-Introduce children to a lifelong love of science, math, and physics with these simple physics experiments for Kindergarten (appropriate for other ages as well).
+Introduce children to a lifelong love of science, math, and physics with these simple physics experiments for kids.
 Children will love these hands-on activities and will want to try these experiments over and over!

 Physics is the study of energy, mass, motion, and how they all fit together.
 Any physics activity will focus on how motion and energy work together and covers basic topics like gravity, inertia, acceleration, and how energy is made.